Probabilistic nilpotence in infinite groups: Introduction

 It is easy to see that if a finitely generated group $G$ has a nilpotent subgroup of finite index then $\dc_M^k(G)>0$ for every sequence $M$ of measures measuring index uniformly on $G$.
 The conclusion of \cref{thm:dc_k} is therefore qualitatively optimal.
 Note, however, that \cref{thm:dc.specific} shows that in the case $k=1$ \cref{thm:dc_k} can be improved quantitatively---in the sense that the bounds can be made independent of the rank of $G$---at the expense of concluding that $G$ is bounded-by-abelian-by-bounded as in \cref{neumann}, rather than virtually abelian.

-The following result suggests that a quantitatively optimal result for $\dc_M^k(G)$ might also allow for bounded-by-nilpotent-by-bounded groups in its conclusion. \begin{prop} Let $m,d,k\in\N$.
+The following result suggests that a quantitatively optimal result for $\dc_M^k(G)$ must also allow for bounded-by-($k$-step nilpotent)-by-bounded groups in its conclusion. \begin{prop} Let $m,d,k\in\N$.
 Let $G$ be a finitely generated group, let $\Gamma$ be a subgroup of $G$ of index at most $m$, and let $H$ be a subgroup of cardinality at most $d$ such that $\Gamma/H$ is $k$-step nilpotent.
 Let $M=(\mu_n)_{n=1}^\infty$ be a sequence of measures that measures index uniformly on $G$.
-Then $\dc_M^k(G)\ge\frac{1}{m^{k+1}d}$. \end{prop}
+Then $\dc_M^k(G)\ge\frac{1}{m^{k+1}d}$. \end{prop} However, Eberhard \cite[\S2.7]{eberhard.thesis} has shown that finite groups $G$ satisfying $\dc_M^k(G)\ge1/4$ are not necessarily bounded-by-($2$-step nilpotent)-by-bounded. \begin{question} Is there a `nice' quantitative algebraic characterisation of the finitely generated groups $G$ satisfying $\dc_M^k(G)\ge\alpha>0$ with bounds that do not depend on the rank of $G$? \end{question} This issue has also been raised by Ben Green (private communication).
+In \cref{sec:rank} we give examples for all $k \geq 1$ to show that the dependence of the bound on the rank is necessary in \cref{thm:dc_k} as stated.